lolwww/lolwww.github.io/_posts/2024-5-17-Create-Ubuntu-Pro-Image-with-Packer-For-Azure.md

 ```

 **Create a VM based on the Image:** \
-The image was uploaded by Packer into Azure Compute Gallery.\
+The image was uploaded by Packer to Azure Compute Gallery.\
-Let’s create a VM based on it.\
+Let’s create a VM based on it.

 Note: "Creating a virtual machine from a Marketplace image or a custom image sourced from a Marketplace image requires Plan information in the request.”